volume-em/empanada-napari-docs/docs/getting_started/install.rst

 Installation
 ------------

-napari is still considered alpha phase software and may not install correctly on the first attempt, if that happens please reach out to the napari developers directly `here <https://github.com/napari/napari/issues>`_.
+Napari is still considered alpha phase software and may not install correctly on the first attempt, if that happens please reach out to the napari developers directly `here <https://github.com/napari/napari/issues>`_.
+If you're having issues with empanada-napari, you can reach out to the developers `here <https://github.com/volume-em/empanada-napari/issues>`_.

 .. important::